dothinh115/mongoose-reference-check/readme.md

-# Mongoose Reference Check
+# mongoose-reference-check

-A Mongoose plugin that validates reference integrity before save, update, and delete operations.
-It ensures that referenced documents exist and prevents deletion of records that are still being referenced elsewhere.
+A **TypeScript-ready** Mongoose plugin that validates reference integrity before save, update, and delete operations with performance optimizations and comprehensive error handling.

 ## Features

-- ✅ **Automatic validation** on save, update, and delete operations
+- ✅ **Reference validation** before save and update operations
-- ✅ **Performance optimized** with aggregation pipelines and batch operations
+- ✅ **Cascade delete protection** - prevents deleting documents that are referenced
-- ✅ **Configurable** - enable/disable specific operations
+- ✅ **Array reference support** - validates arrays of ObjectIds
-- ✅ **Comprehensive error handling** with detailed error messages
+- ✅ **Performance optimized** with batch operations and aggregation pipelines
-- ✅ **Logging support** for debugging and monitoring
+- ✅ **TypeScript ready** with full type definitions
-- ✅ **Utility methods** for manual reference validation
+- ✅ **Zero configuration** - works out of the box with sensible defaults
-- ✅ **Array support** - handles both single values and arrays of references
+- ✅ **Utility methods** for manual reference checking

 ## Installation